MorganMcmillan/Pintity/README.md

 # Lite Version

 Pintity offers a lite version for the token-conscious.
-It removes certain features and has worse performance in exchange for a token count of ~340.
+It removes certain features and has worse performance in exchange for a token count of ~300.

 ## Changes and Removed Features

 - `component` doesn't check if more than 32 components have been made
+- Garbage component values are not deleted when components are removed
 - `system` no longer takes an `exclude` parameter
 - Removed `phase` and phases
     - Lite opts to use a global phase for all systems, intended to be progressed in `_update`